 Typical Improvement Timeline:

-- 30–45 days: Utilisation impact
+- 30–45 days: Utilization impact

-- 3 months: Enquiry & repayment behaviour
+- 3 months: Inquiry & repayment behavior

 - 6–9 months: Strong CIBIL score recovery